An aerial view of Castle Howard and the surrounding natural landscape An aerial view of Castle Howard and the surrounding natural landscape

 21st April - Exploring the woodlands for Castle Howard

-16th June - Practical experience of "No-fence" collars for conservation grazing, challenges and opportunities
+16th June - Practical experience of "No-fence" collars for conservation grazing, challenges and opportunities, Ben Fargher

 Lauren Barnes, University of York